RAFBER/Basic-technologies-of-technical-communication/docs/Visual Studio Code/Installation_instruction_for_Visual_Studio_Code_software.md

    ![Start Menu Folder](../assets/images/9_Shortcut_location.png)

-8. Mark *Create desktop icon* if you would like the shortcut on your desktop and mark
-   the additional installation tasks and click **Next**.
+8. Mark *Create a desktop icon* if you would like to have the shortcut on your desktop and mark the additional installation tasks and click **Next**.

    ![Desktop icon shortcut](../assets/images/10_Desktop_icon.png)